Take these steps before you arrive…

 If you are scheduled to arrive later than 10:00 p.m. at Lexington or Knoxville airports, you will need to check the airport websites for information about nearby hotel options.
 Once you have made these arrangements, be sure to contact the Office of Student Services about where you are staying so they will know where to pick you up.

 Please submit your travel arrangements at least two (2) weeks prior to your anticipated arrival to Student Services.
-You can submit this information to Tammy Smith in Student Services at firstname.lastname@example.org.**Note: If you will be participating on an athletic team, be sure to communicate with your coach before making your flight arrangements.
+More information can be found on our Transportation Information page.**Note: If you will be participating on an athletic team, be sure to communicate with your coach before making your flight arrangements.
 Student athletes who will participate in fall sports are often required to arrive on campus practice sessions a few weeks prior to the beginning of the school semester (which is prior to the Program Start Date on your I-20 form).

 All international students are required to live on campus, in campus residence halls; however, University of the Cumberlands does not have one residence hall where all international students are assigned.

 International students are encouraged to seek every opportunity to meet students from the US and other countries.
 Once students have the opportunity to meet other students they may request changes to housing assignments, if desired.

 For more information on campus housing, click here.

 - Winter Coat (Heavy coat – cold weather)